Do you want to add animated GIFs to your WordPress blog posts?

 Many thanks

-Christopher Eldridge says
+13. Christopher Eldridge

 Hi, in my case, the media uploader does not offer the option to change the size of the file.
-Is that because I’m using the free version of WordPress?
+Is that because I’m using the free version of Wordpress?
 If so, which version must I purchase to be able to modify the size of the file and have a functioning GIF animation?

 Thanks!